demisto/demisto-sdk/demisto_sdk/commands/generate_unit_tests/README.md

   If the file or list contains a command with more than one example, all of them will be used.
 * *-d, --use_demisto* If passed, commands will be ran using Demisto instance, and the outputs will be used to create outputs mocks, if not passed, you will have to create the mocks manually.
+* *-a, --append* Append generated test file to the existing (only if already exists).

 **Notes**